 Lastly, cultivating the positive emotional counterpart to the negative emotions we experience is a great way to heal that emotion’s physiological effect.
-Here is a link to a powerful Emotional Healing Meditation designed specially to do that.
+Watch this powerful Emotional Healing Meditation designed specially to do that.

-By mindfully nurturing and cultivating all five “Pillars”, it will allow you finally experience the glowing health and wellbeing of mind, heart and body you have always wanted.
+By mindfully nurturing and cultivating all five the “5 Pillars of Health”, it will allow you finally experience the glowing health and wellbeing of mind, heart and body you have always wanted.

 …. give it a try!